-Erik Brynjolfsson is the Director of the MIT Initiative on the Digital Economy, the Schussel Family Professor at the MIT Sloan School, Research Associate at the NBER, and Chairman of the MIT Sloan Management Review.
-His research examines the effects of information technologies on business strategy, productivity and performance, digital commerce and intangible assets.
+Erik Brynjolfsson is Director of the MIT Initiative on the Digital Economy, Schussel Family Professor at the MIT Sloan School, and Research Associate at NBER.
+His research examines the effects of information technologies on business strategy, productivity and performance, digital commerce, and intangible assets.
 At MIT, he teaches courses on the Economics of Information and the Analytics Lab.

 Professor Brynjolfsson was among the first researchers to measure the productivity contributions of IT and the complementary role of organizational capital and other intangibles.
-His research also provided the first quantification of the value of online product variety, often known as the "Long Tail” and developed pricing and bundling models for information goods.
-Brynjolfsson’s research has appeared in leading economics, management and science journals and has been recognized with ten Best Paper awards and five patents.
+His research also provided the first quantification of the value of online product variety, often known as the "Long Tail," and developed pricing and bundling models for information goods.
+His research has appeared in leading economics, management, and science journals and has been recognized with ten Best Paper awards and five patents.

-Brynjolfsson is the author or co-editor of several books including NYT Best-Seller The Second Machine Age: Work, Progress and Prosperity in a Time of Brilliant Technologies.
-He is editor of SSRN's Information System Network and has served on the editorial boards of numerous academic journals as well as the Academic Advisory Council of the Federal Reserve Bank of Boston.
-Professor Brynjolfsson holds Bachelors and Masters degrees from Harvard University in Applied Mathematics and Decision Sciences and a PhD from MIT in Managerial Economics.
-He has also taught at Harvard and Stanford.
+Author of several books including, with co-author Andrew McAfee, NYTimes best-seller The Second Machine Age: Work, Progress and Prosperity in a Time of Brilliant Technologies (2014) and Machine, Platform, Crowd: Harnessing Our Digital Future (June 2017), Brynjolfsson is editor of SSRN's Information System Network and has served on the editorial boards of numerous academic journals.
+Holding Bachelors and Masters degrees from Harvard University in Applied Mathematics and Decision Sciences and a PhD from MIT in Managerial Economics, he has also taught at Harvard and Stanford.